icerpc/icerpc-docs/pages/icerpc-core/invocation/outgoing-request.md

     end
 ```

-On the other side, the dispatcher sees only one continuous incoming request payload.
+On the other side, the dispatcher sees only a single continuous incoming request payload.

 ## Request features

 It is common for the invokers in an invocation pipeline to transmit information to each other during an invocation.
 For
 example, the retry interceptor needs to communicate with the connection cache to make sure the connection cache does not
 keep retrying with the same server address.
-These invokers get and set request features (C# link) to communicate with
+These invokers get and set [request features][csharp-feature-collection] to
-each other.
+communicate with each other.

 You can also use these features to communicate with the invocation pipeline.
 For example, you can set the feature
-[ICompressFeature][icompress-feature] to ask the Compress interceptor (if installed) to compress the payload of your
+[ICompressFeature][compress-feature] to ask the Compress interceptor (if installed) to compress the payload of your
 request:

 ```csharp